Operation Mobilisation

 Operation Mobilisation (OM; aka Operation Mission in some countries, or only OM) is a Christian missionary organisation founded by George Verwer to mobilise young people to live and share the Gospel of Jesus.
 OM started in Mexico and had spread to Europe and India by 1963.

-OM currently has 6,800 people working in 118 countries around the world, seeking to "see vibrant communities of Jesus followers among the least reached".
-OM's core values are knowing and glorifying God, living in submission to God's Word, being people of grace and integrity, serving sacrificially, loving and valuing people, evangelising the world, reflecting the diversity of the body of Christ, global intercession, and esteeming the church.
+OM currently has more than 4,500 people, representing 125 nationalities serving in over 147 countries around the world, seeking to "see vibrant communities of Jesus followers among the least reached".
+OM's guiding values are imitating Jesus and participating in holistic, Kingdom transformation of all life and creation, cultivating a biblically just and diverse community; with strategic innovation in their ministries, they remain in mutual commitment to the cause of Christ and care for people.
 They accomplish these core values through church planting, evangelism, relief and development, justice, and mentoring and discipleship.